Grae-Drake/grae/readme.md

 The world is full of uncertainty and chance, but that doesn't mean we can't form beliefs and act from them.
 For me those beliefs generally take the form of hypotheses.
 I'm very open to seeing my hypotheses challenged or disproven.
 That's how we make progress.
 I will often explicitly or implicitly challenge you to form and state your own hypotheses when you're evaluating a decision rather than relying on your intuitions or leaving your beliefs unstated.

 ### I believe everything is measurable
 That's not to say you _should_ measure everything, just that you _can_.
 If you think you can't you're probably stating the problem wrong.
 Whether or not the cost and benefit of measuring something is actually worth it is another thing.
 I strive to first understand how something could be measured and then actually do the cost-benefit analysis of deciding whether you should measure it.
-Thinkful can and should be your personal science experiment to learn more about the world.
+SchoolHouse can and should be your personal science experiment to learn more about the world.

 ### I believe that you are very good at your job
 You wouldn't be here if you weren't.
 If it feels like I'm questioning that it's because I'm either gathering context or trying to be a sounding board.
 A corollary is that _I'm not as good at your job as you are_.
 I'll provide context and ask questions to clarify your thinking, but I'm not here to make decisions for you or tell you what to do.
 This can come off as being frustratingly socratic and if you feel that way _please tell me_.